Standard Cost of Attendance (COA) – 2024/2025

 Federal student loans are not available to cover expenses incurred during vacations, summer breaks, or periods in which a student is not enrolled.
 They may be borrowed during eligible periods of enrollment only.

 Establishing and adhering to a budget based upon the standard allowances included in the COA can be a challenge for some.
 Some expenses, such as tuition and health insurance premiums, are established annually, making planning relatively simple.
-However, expenditures for monthly living expenses often fluxuate and, if not closely tracked, can cause students to exceed their budget.
+However, expenditures for monthly living expenses often fluctuate and, if not closely tracked, can cause students to exceed their budget.
 In order to avoid financial pitfalls, minimize stress, and achieve your goal of becoming a physician, it is imperative that you develop good spending habits and exercise self-discipline by creating and adhering to a lean personal budget.

 We have listed a few suggestions for lowering your expenses while in school.